Frequently asked questions

 First time skiers:

-1. Walk three minutes downhill to the Nakao bus stop.
+1. Walk five minutes to the bus stop next to the Karasawa chairlift.

 2. Take the free Shuttle bus to the Nagasaka Gondola (five minute ride) then walk down past the gondola station.